tarruda/grunt-coffee-build/README.md

 commonjs projects just for the automatic dependency resolution and merged source map generation.

-Unlike other solutions that normalize commonjs projects to work in web browsers, this one won't bundle a small commonjs runtime(unless the browserify option is set).
-Instead, it will parse all require calls for relative paths, concatenate files in dependency order while wrapping each file into a commonjs-like module.
+The task will parse all require calls for relative paths, concatenate files in dependency order while wrapping each file into a commonjs-like module.
 All require calls are replaced by a module identifier generated from the file path (This is how google-traceur compiler handles imports when merging files)

 When compiling the project to a single file, the task will wrap everything into [umd](https://github.com/umdjs/umd), and the result runs anywhere a umd module would run.
-This mode of operation also integrates nicely with grunt-contrib-watch, as it will keep an in-memory cache of the compiled files and their modification date, so only modified files will be reprocessed.

-When compiling to a directory(normal commonjs target) each file modification timestamp will be saved, so only modified files are recompiled(even across grunt restarts).
+The task will also cache individual file builds, so only modified files will need to be reprocessed again.

 Node/npm modules will be bundled if the browserify option is set and external libraries may be included using the 'include' option.
+Browserify builds will also be cached, but only in memory(useful with grunt-contrib-watch).

 ### Sample configuration